 4.3.1 NPN supported by network slice instance of a PLMN

-Public network integrated NPNs are NPNs made available via PLMNs e.g. using one (or more) network slice instances.
+A Public Network Integrated NPN (PNI-NPN) can be made available by PLMNs, e.g. using one (or more) network slice instance(s).
 The existing network slicing functionalities apply as described in clause 5.15 of TS 23.501 [3].

 A Closed Access Group identifies a group of subscribers who are permitted to access one or more CAG cells associated to the CAG.
 A CAG is identified by a CAG Identifier which is unique within the scope of a PLMN ID, see clause 5.30.3.2 of TS 23.501 [3].
-The management system of Public network integrated NPN takes charge of management of CAG Identifiers.
+The management system of the PNI-NPN takes charge of the management of CAG Identifiers.

+From a management viewpoint, the provision of a network slice instance can follow the Network Slice as a Service (NSaaS) principles as described in clause 4.1.6 of TS 28.530 [7].
+Figure 4.3-1, as an example, illustrates how a PLMN operator can rely on NSaaS capabilities (e.g. OAM, exposure) for the provisioning of a PNI-NPN to a Vertical.
+This PNI-NPN, which is deployed across one PLMN and the Vertical’s premises (e.g. factory), can be seen as an end-to-end network composed of two differentiated segments: one public, consisting of a (R)AN and network functions built upon public 5G network resources; and one private, consisting of network functions deployed using private 5G network resources.
+Using the NSaaS approach:

+The public segment is made available by the PLMN in the form of a network slice instance, and provisioned by the PLMN operator using NSaaS.
+In this service provisioning, the PLMN operator and the Vertical play the roles of NSaaS Provider and NSaaS Customer, respectively.

-The PLMN operator can offer possibilities (e.g. exposed MnS to manage the network slice instance) for the NPN service provider to manage the NPN network slice instance according to TS 28.531 [6].
+The PLMN operator can offer possibilities (e.g. exposed MnS to manage the network slice instance) for the Vertical to manage the provided network slice instance according to TS 28.531 [6].

+The Vertical adds the private segment to the network slice instance obtained from the PLMN operator.
+The resulting combination, i.e. PNI-NPN, is a new network slice instance.
+Following 3GPP 5G Network Resource Model (NRM) [X], the PNI-NPN’s public segment can be modelled as a network slice subnet.

+The Vertical uses the PNI-NPN to provide non-public communication services to his customer(s).
+In this case, the vertical plays the role of NPN service provider, and his customer(s) play the role of NPN service customer(s).
+For more information on these NPN related roles, see clause 4.4.

+Figure 4.3-1: PNI-NPN provisioning with NSaaS